noahsug/card-auto-battler/README.md

 If performance becomes an issue, look into these libraries to help:

-1. shrink all the images and allow the browser to pick which image to use (via css I think)
+1. shrink all the images + allow the browser to pick which image to use (via css I think)
-1. <https://www.npmjs.com/package/@emotion/react> for smaller bundle size than styled
+2. <https://www.npmjs.com/package/@emotion/react> for smaller bundle size than styled
-1. <https://github.com/pmndrs/zustand> or <https://github.com/pmndrs/jotai> to stop unnecessary renders
+3. <https://github.com/pmndrs/zustand> or <https://github.com/pmndrs/jotai> to stop unnecessary renders
-1. pre-load some fonts, e.g:
+4. pre-load fonts, e.g:

 ```html
 <link